Morioka-Yutaka/rich_kaplan_meier_plot/README.md

 ---

 ## `%rich_kaplan_meier_plot()` macro <a name="richkaplanmeierplot-macro-1"></a> ######

-Program:     rich_kaplan_meier_plot.txt
- Macro:       %rich_kaplan_meier_plot

- Purpose:     This macro generates a rich Kaplan-Meier survival plot using PROC LIFETEST in SAS.
+ ### Purpose:     This macro generates a rich Kaplan-Meier survival plot using PROC LIFETEST in SAS.
               It produces survival curves by group, displays censoring marks, event marks,
               number-at-risk bands, and number-at-risk tables in a split-panel layout.

- Interpretation Note:
+ ### Interpretation Note:
    - The number-at-risk band is not a probability density, frequency distribution,
      or Raincloud-style density display.
    - The number-at-risk band represents the risk set within each group, standardized